Štip: Education

-The city is also the home of one of the four public universities of North Macedonia, the Goce Delčev University of Štip.
+The city is also the home of one of North Macedonia's four public universities, the Goce Delčev University of Štip.

 The private music high school "Oksia" completes the list of educational institutions in the city.

-Architecture and Sights
+Architecture and sights

 Štip has a ruins of an old castle which keeps a watchful eye on the town from the Isar Hill.

-In the town and its vicinity there are three 14th-century churches, built in the time when the town was a part of medieval Serbia.
+In the town and its vicinity there are three 14th century-era churches, built in the time when the town was a part of medieval Serbia.